pts/tinygpgs/README.txt

   $ python tinygpgs

+See also ``Installation instructions and usage on Windows'' for all installation steps (including Python installation) on Windows.

 Installation as a Python module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you have Python 2 already installed, just run this command (maybe with